Data-X01/PsychLing-101/SCOPE.md

 **Tasks**
 - Self-paced reading
-- Visual World Paradigm (+ audio)  #todiscuss - we do not want the audio data?
+- Visual World Paradigm (+ audio)  #todiscuss - we do not want the audio data

 **Measurements**
 - Self-paced reading times